SucreRouge/TimeLogicUnify/README.md

 The unified UI uses (4) above, and can also use:

 1. [CTLStarTab](https://github.com/gmatht/CTLStarTab): Various Java based Tableaux for CTL*, BCTL* and NL-BCTL*.
-These the tableaux we gave uppercase names: CTL, BCTLOLD, BCTLNEW, BCTLHUE, BPATHUE and BPATH
+These are the tableaux we gave uppercase names: CTL, BCTLOLD, BCTLNEW, BCTLHUE, BPATHUE and BPATH
 2. [mlsolver](https://github.com/tcsprojects/mlsolver): Hybrid Tableau for CTL* that requires a [pgsolver](https://github.com/tcsprojects/pgsolver)

 To fetch all dependances and compile on Ubuntu just enter `./build.sh`.
 This was last tested on Ubuntu 14.04.